Jonathas-Conceicao/Souls-Of-Alanis/StoryBoardNotes.md

 			-	Castle
 			-	Cript
 		- 1 Boss per level
-		 	-	Faun with halberg
+			- Faun with halberd
 			- Beholder with magical multiple eyes
 			- The Betrayal
 		- Scene's objects
 			- Teasure chest
-			-
+			- ?

 - Lore
 	Alanis is a paraplegic kitty who lives alone with her tutor, he helps her with all her needs.